 Right away, I could hear my heartbeat in my ears and head, and my face seemed to be pulsating with the rhythm.
 My ears became surprisingly hot, but all of that faded away after a few minutes.
-Usually, when I close my eyes I see bizarre images, but they’re mostly distinct and recognizable.
-This time, there were points in IV ketamine infusion when I felt like I was traveling through a three-dimensional kaleidoscope – just shapes and colors that morphed together as they moved.
+Usually, when I close my eyes, I see bizarre images, but they’re mostly distinct and recognizable.
+This time, there were points in this IV ketamine infusion when I felt like I was traveling through a three-dimensional kaleidoscope – just shapes and colors that morphed together as they moved.

 A Small Hallucination?